 Home-Run Bat – Super Smash Bros.

-While it functions like other battering items in Smash, the Home-Run Bat has the distinct property of completely altering a character’s forward smash.
+While it functions like other battering items in Smash, the Home-Run Bat has the distinct trait of completely altering a character’s forward smash.
 Upon performing a forward smash, characters will wind up and perform a potent swing with the potential to instantly KO an opponent.

 Ultima Weapon – Kingdom Hearts III

 When ranking Kingdom Hearts III’s keyblades, there’s one weapon which manages to stand out for not only being the most overpowered, but also the most difficult to obtain.
 The Ultima Keyblade can only be acquired near the end of the game and requires the player to synthesize a variety of rare materials.
 However, at 13 Strength and 13 Magic, it’s well worth the effort.